BRONZclay Tools and Supplies for Making Bronze Jewelry

 It's more affordable than silver metal clay and can take a chemical patina or a colorful heat patina if desired.
 Original BRONZclay has a high percentage of binder that makes it easy to carve and produces a higher shrinkage rate that brings out detailed textures beautifully.

-The metal clay community started with just two brands of bronze clay, BRONZclay (invented by Bill Struve, PhD. of Metal Adventures) and Hadar's Clay (invented by Hadar Jacobson of Textures Studio.)
+The metal clay community started with just two brands of bronze clay, BRONZclay (invented by the late Bill Struve, PhD. of Metal Adventures) and Hadar's Clay (invented by Hadar Jacobson of Textures Studio.)
 I have written an in-depth article about working with original BRONZclay that contains detailed tips and techniques for working with this versatile bronze jewelry making and sculpture material.
 The current article is a companion to that one and focuses on the tools and supplies you will need for working with this metal clay formula.
 You can learn more about Hadar's Clay brand bronze clay formulas on Hadar Jacobson's blog and about the other bronze clay brands and formulas in my bronze clay article and on the manufacturers' respective websites.

 Do You Use More Than One Type of Metal Clay?